Alamofire/Alamofire/Documentation/AdvancedUsage.md

 - The network reachability status can be useful for determining why a network request may have failed.
 	- If a network request fails, it is more useful to tell the user that the network request failed due to being offline rather than a more technical error, such as "request timed out."

-Alternatively, using a `RequestRetrier`, like the built in `RetryPolicy`, instead of reachability updates, to retry requests which failed to a network failure, will likely be simpler and more reliable.
-By default, `RetryPolicy` will retry idempotent requests on a variety of error conditions, include an offline network connection.
+Alternatively, using a `RequestRetrier`, like the built in `RetryPolicy`, instead of reachability updates to retry requests which failed to a network failure will likely be simpler and more reliable.
+By default, `RetryPolicy` will retry idempotent requests on a variety of error conditions, including an offline network connection.

+## Customizing Caching and Redirect Handling
+`URLSession` allows the customization of caching and redirect behaviors using `URLSessionDataDelegate` and `URLSessionDelegate` methods.
+Alamofire surfaces these customization points as the `CachedResponseHandler` and `RedirectHandler` protocols.

+## Using `EventMonitor`s

 ## Making Requests